containers/nri-plugins/README.md

 ```

 In order to use the policies in a Kubernetes cluster node, a DaemonSet deployment
-file and corresponding container image are created to build/images directory.
+file and corresponding container image are created to build/images directory:

 ```
    $ make images